Luar77/Icon-Resprite-Texture-Pack/README.md

-# GD Community Remix Texture Pack (version 1.0.0-alpha)
+# Project Remix Texture Pack (version 1.0.0-alpha)
 Texture pack collab, featuring over 30 people, that took over 3 months to finish.
 Every icon in the game has been remade from scratch in the styles of everyone who participated.